YextSolutions/storyblok-search-react/README.md

 Runs the app in the development mode.\
 Open [http://localhost:5173/search](http://localhost:5173/search) to view it in the browser.
+*Note: You must include the /search in the domain to view the search results page.

-The page will reload if you make edits.\
+The page will reload if you make edits.